brain-score/language/README.md

 Please note that plugins (models, benchmarks, data, and metrics) may require additional dependencies beyond those installed here.
 Default behavior will install these dependencies directly into the runtime environment.

-To avoid conflicts, we encourage either using an environment manager or passing the optional `install_dependencies` flag to `brainscore_language score`. `install_dependencies=newenv` will create a `conda` environment for the duration of the run.
-If you would like to use this option and do not already have `conda` installed, you can follow the installation instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html). `install_dependencies=no` will leave all dependency installation up to the user.
+To avoid conflicts, we encourage either using an environment manager or setting the `BS_INSTALL_DEPENDENCIES` environment variable to either `no` or `newenv` (e.g. `export BS_INSTALL_DEPENDENCIES=newenv`).

+`no` will leave all dependency installation up to the user, whereas `newenv` will create a new `conda` environment for the duration of the run.
+If you would like to use the `newenv` option and do not already have `conda` installed, you can follow the installation instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ## Usage